-When someone is addicted, their thinking and behavior revolves completely around the addiction: how will they get more, how relieved they will feel when they get their fix, how much more will they need the next time around to avoid becoming “dope sick.”
+When someone is addicted, their thinking and behavior revolve completely around the addiction: how to get more, how relieved they will feel when they get their fix, how much more they’ll need the next time around to avoid becoming “dope sick.”

 An addict’s thoughts become laser-focused on their need for drugs to survive, which overpowers any logic or reasoning.
 Addiction becomes a pathological form of learning.

-It’s a disease characterized by compulsive repetition of an activity despite life-altering consequences.
+It’s a disease characterized by the compulsive repetition of an activity despite life-altering consequences.

-For most people, neural circuitry in the brain maintains a delicate balance between motivation and restraint.
+For most people, the neural circuitry in the brain maintains a delicate balance between motivation and restraint.
 But this equilibrium is disrupted in the brains of people suffering from addiction.
-Research has shown that people with addiction have lower levels of dopamine receptors in the prefrontal cortex region of the brain.
-The prefrontal region is necessary for judgement, planning, and self-regulation.
+Research has shown that people with addiction have lower levels of dopamine receptors in the prefrontal cortex region of the brain, the region necessary for good judgment, planning, and self-regulation.